turtlebot/turtlebot_arm/README.md

 TurtleBot Arm
 =============

 Indigo version of turtlebot arm code.
 It should easily work on Hydro, too.
-Packages turtlebot_block_manipulation and turtlebot_kinect_arm_calibration have been temporally removed, as they are not compatible with Hydro and Indigo.
-Part of the functionality available there will appear here (hopefully) in the following months.
+Package turtlebot_block_manipulation has been temporally removed, as it is not compatible with Hydro and Indigo.
+I will try to make an up-to-date version, if I ever find time.
 Meanwhile, the turtlebot_arm_moveit_demos provides use examples to start playing with the arm on MoveIt!

 ## Attaching the Arm to a Robot
 Open your xacro-macro-magic URDF, and add something like: